 So, if you have decent credit, don’t wait!
 The Federal Reserve has hinted heavily that they will continue to raise rates throughout 2018.
-Experts predict it could happen more than once.
+Experts predict it will happen more than once.
 Rates usually increase by 0.25%.
 So, the longer you wait, the higher rates will get.

-Of course, you also want to refinance if you significantly improve your credit.
+Of course, you also want to consider refinancing if you significantly improve your credit.
 If your credit is fair now, take 6 months to build credit.
 Then look ask for student loan refi quotes to see what you can get.
 If the quotes look good, it’s the right time to refinance.

 Q: How do you find the best student loan refinance companies?

 A: Low fees and flexible terms are key.
 You want to look for a company that offers the best rate at the time when you’re looking for loan offers.
 However, fees can quickly increase your cost.
 Avoid companies that charge a loan origination fee, since many reputable student loan servicers don’t charge them.

 Also look for no prepayment penalties or early repayment fees.
 These mean that you pay a penalty fee if you if you try to pay off your loan faster with extra payments or larger payments.
 You must stick to the term of the loan exactly, which means more years in debt.
 If you can pay off your loans early, you should.
 So, you want the flexibility to do so.

 You should also check reviews, Better Business Bureau ratings, and consumer reports.
 Some student lenders are well-reviewed and known for great customer service.
 Others are not.
 The good news is that private lenders are more likely to offer good customer service.
 Federal loan servicers like Navient are notorious for customer complaints.

 Q: How many times can you refinance student loans?